Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 *Taunt* (<Passive>)
 *Defend* (Minor Aux), melee, target ally gains Cover, gain 2 Shield
 *Challenge* (Minor Attack/Spell), medium, target is Provoked, +5 to hit
-*Shield Bash* (Major Attack), x1 damage, melee, physical, +5 to hit (PDef) *Counter* (Counter Attack), x1 damage, melee, physical, +5 to hit (PDef)
+*Shield Bash* (Major Attack), x1 damage, melee, physical, +5 to hit (PDef)
+*Counter* (Counter Attack), x1 damage, melee, physical, +5 to hit (PDef)

 ## Grapplers
 Grapplers are foes that focus on Grabbing their opponents, simultaneously holding them in place and crushing the life out of them.
 They are also fairly strong defensively to physical attacks, though they suffer in mental defense.
 This could be a wrestler, a ground fighter, a constrictor snake, or something similar.

-#### Lesser Grappler
+#### Minor Grappler
 Strength 2
 Finesse 0
 Toughness 2